anik1ng/oc-userpermissions-plugin/README.md

 ## Permission Hierarchy

-Permissions can be organized hierarchically using dot notation.
-For example, if a user has the `dashboard` permission, they automatically gain access to child permissions such as `dashboard.view_profile`.
+The plugin implements a hierarchical permission system using dot notation to create logical groupings of related permissions.
+For example, if a user has the `dashboard` permission, they automatically gain access to all child permissions such as `dashboard.view_profile` and `dashboard.manage_profile`.
+This hierarchical approach simplifies permission management by allowing you to grant broad access categories and then refine specific permissions as needed.